two-pack/redmine_auto_assign_group/README.md

 2. Go to **Administration - Groups**.
 3. Select group which you want to add rules.
 4. Go to **Rules** tab.
    You can manage rule for assigning groups.
+   NOTE: CANNOT create rules for builtin groups.

 After settings, this plugin automatically assigns groups for new user according to rules.